|

 with a single screen, The Main has evolved into a funky three screen movie

-house offering the Detroit area's finest selection of independent film and
+house offering the Detroit

-the theatre is located in popular downtown Royal Oak which is known
+popular downtown Royal Oak

-for its eclectic mix of restaurants, galleries, and boutiques.
+which is known for its eclectic mix of restaurants, galleries, and boutiques.

-Maple Art Theatre
+The Maple Theatre

 4135 West Maple Road, Bloomfield Hills